Are you looking for an alternative to the standard Mediterranean cruise? If so, why not take an Adriatic cruise from Venice to the Greek islands?

 Where do cruise ships berth in Dubrovnik?

-- MSC Sinfonia berthed at the Old Harbour, 3 km from the old town.
+- MSC Sinfonia berthed in the Old Harbour, 3 km from the old town.

 - Some cruise companies may provide a free shuttle bus; others don’t, including MSC.
 However, it did provide a shuttle bus costing €13.99 for a day ticket.